catherinedevlin/ipython-sql/doc/connecting.md

 %sql impala://hserverhost:port/default?kerberos_service_name=hive&auth_mechanism=GSSAPI
 ```

+Additionally, note that autocommit features for `pytds` connections are disabled.

 Connection arguments not whitelisted by SQLALchemy can be provided as
 a flag with (-a|--connection_arguments)the connection string as a JSON string.
 See [SQLAlchemy Args](https://docs.sqlalchemy.org/en/13/core/engines.html#custom-dbapi-args)